Emad-H/Physical-Verification-using-SKY130/README.md

 ![3b](Day5/5-24.png)

-While netgen does not care about cell order as much, it does care baout pin names in black box entries, and we get a mismatch.
+While netgen does not care about cell order as much, it does care about pin names in black box entries, and we get a mismatch.

 ![3b lvs](Day5/5-25.png)

-Netgen has treated the pin anmes as meaningful, and can be seen in the comp.out file.
+Netgen has treated the pin names as meaningful, and can be seen in the comp.out file.

 ![3b comp](Day5/5-26.png)